 Passengers are allowed to bring a diaper bag on board for free if they are traveling with children under 2 years old.
 These will not count toward the one free personal item and one paid carry-on baggage allowance for the child.

 For people traveling with infants, the Spirit Airlines infant baggage policy says that you can check one stroller and one car seat per child for no additional cost.
-You must bring FAA-approved child restraint system (car seat) or an FAA-approved Child Harness Device (CARES) onboard as it is required to have FAA approval on it, if a separate seat for the infant have been purchased.
+You must bring an FAA-approved child restraint system (car seat) or an FAA-approved Child Harness Device (CARES) onboard.
+It is mandatory to have FAA approval on it if a separate seat for the infant has been purchased.

 Fees For Carrying Infants On Board Spirit Airlines